Photon proliferation from multi-body dark matter annihilation: Photon proliferation

-with $c_N\equiv -1.7\times10^{17}/[N(3N-4)N!]$.
+with $c_N\equiv -1.4\times10^{12}/[(N-1)!(N-2)]$.
+It is worthwhile to emphasize that under the infinite summation over $N$, the final result is convergent, as will be specified via some examples shown in section~\ref{sec:bounds}.

 The above modification must be subject to the joint bound from the BBN and CMB measurements: $|\Delta N_{\rm eff}|<0.429$ at $2\sigma$ level~\cite{Yeh:2022heq}.
 For numerical discussions, we will take the instantaneous neutrino decoupling limit with $N_{\rm eff}^{\rm SM}=3$.
 While going beyond the instantaneous decoupling leads to a different prediction of $N_{\rm eff}^{\rm SM}$ at $4\%$ level~\cite{Escudero:2018mvt,Bennett:2019ewm,EscuderoAbenza:2020cmq,Drewes:2024wbw}, the constraint presented below would not change noticeably.
 Additionally, using non-universal decoupling temperatures for three neutrinos would only cause a slight change of the bound.
-While we have used a neutrino decoupling temperature around 1~MeV, the large photon proliferation effect above 1~MeV also leads to modification of the Hubble expansion and followed neutrino decoupling, where constraints are expected to be somewhat stronger.
+While we have used a neutrino decoupling temperature around 1~MeV, the large photon proliferation effect above 1~MeV also leads to modification of the Hubble expansion and the followed neutrino decoupling, where constraints are expected to be somewhat stronger.
 These refined bounds can be obtained straightforwardly by substituting \Eq{eq:net_deltan/deltat} into the full neutrino Boltzmann equation, though it will not be pursued here.
+As a phenomenological study, we show in the next section that for ultralight pseudoscalar DM~\cite{Arias:2012az,DiLuzio:2020wdo,Ferreira:2020fam,Graham:2015ouw} the photon proliferation effect significantly strengthens current constraints on DM couplings by several orders of magnitude, thereby excluding a substantial portion of the parameter space targeted by future experiments.